MaxwellGrant90/MaxwellGrant90/README.md

-Project 2 - World Happiness Report 2019 - a Tableau dashboard and a linear regression in Jupyter Notebooks.
+Project 2 - World Happiness Report 2019 - a Tableau dashboard and a linear regression in a Jupyter Notebook.

 Link to the dashboard: https://public.tableau.com/app/profile/maxwell.grant/viz/WorldHappinessReportDashboard_16211719322600/Dashboard1